Bangor University - North Wales Clinical Psychology Programme

 • You will be contacted at the end of the interview week with the outcome.

-• You can ring the following week for feedback on your interview, which will contain information on how you performed in all three interview components.
+• You can ring at a set date for feedback on your interview, which will contain information on how you performed in both interview components.

 • Those on the reserve list will be informed of their place on the reserve list.

 • The person ranked first on the reserve list will be informed of this position, especially when there has been change in the reserve list.
-You can contact us for updates on the reserve list.
+You can contact us for updates on your place on the reserve list.

 Fitness to Practice, DBS checks and Safeguarding